bezmuth/nix-config/README.md

 This essentially acts as a custom interface for this project and a method for easy machine bootstrapping.
 Both commands run extra formatting and linting after each rebuild.
 More info can be found in [devshell.toml](/devshell.toml).

 ### Server Modules
-Inside of the modules folder you'll find services (e.g. nextcloud, audiobookshelf, gotosocial) I run on my homelab, these all use caddy as a reverse proxy.
+Inside of the modules folder you'll find services (e.g. nextcloud, audiobookshelf, gotosocial) I run on my homelab, these all use caddy as a reverse proxy. (most can probably just be copied into another config with some modification)

 ## Installation Guide
 I recommend you create your own config, as this one is tailored to my needs and may include non-standard configurations.
 You'll gain a deeper understanding of both Nix and Linux if you build your own config.
 It's also fun, so that's a plus!